teleprint-me/w3rw/README.md

 - [ ] Metamask Wallet
 - [ ] Ledger Wallet

+#### A Note on Testing

-_Note: There is no method to gaurentee testing.
+There is no method to gaurentee testing.
 Only a guarentee to verify code integrity.
 Testing these API's is difficult seeing as some do not support a sandbox for testing.
-An example of this is Kraken.
-Kraken does not support a sandbox and there is no way to validate that certain endpoints are functioning as expected.
-Another caveat is that Kraken does not utilize the HTTP response methods such as the 200 Success Code.
-You have to manually check the response for a error key.
-This makes it even more difficult seeing as checking for a 200 response code is the expected method for a successful response.
-The major pitfall to this is that exploratory testing is required to make sure the code is functioning as expected making bugs difficult to pinpoint.
-Testing may not be implemented for this library for this very reason and this reason alone.
+The major pitfall to this is that exploratory testing is required to verify that the code is functioning as intended.
+This makes bugs difficult to pinpoint.
 If testing is implemented at any point in time, then it should be implemented to verify the structure of the code instead.
-It's an unfortunate compromise that makes this a challenging experience._